gerardoezequiel/ShapingCoolCities/README.md

 **Multi-Source Data Fusion for Modelling Urban Heat Mitigation Across Six European Cities**

-The summer of 2022 killed over 61,000 Europeans from heat-related causes—the deadliest heatwave on record.
+The summer of 2022 killed over 61,000 Europeans from heat-related causes, the deadliest heatwave on record.
 Yet cities remain unprepared, not because data is scarce, but because translating observations into actionable cooling strategies remains unsolved.

 This repository contains a complete analytical framework that bridges that gap: from satellite imagery and 3D urban models to interpretable predictions and intervention priorities.